 - Low quality camera

 What is a drone?
 The military builds them as highly capable unmanned aircraft for reconnaissance and more, the toy store says it’s a flying multi-rotor remote controlled toy, but if we are to be fairly exact about it, we’re looking at an unmanned craft of pretty much any sort.
 Under the water, in the air or across the ground, whether autonomous or remote controlled, there are many types of drones, and within these guidelines, Sphero’s BB-8 has got to be one of our favorite.

 Control BB-8 with your smartphone, roll along the ground and enjoy some fun sound effects, augmented reality stories and more.
 Check out our initial thoughts on this toy over on Android Authority.
 I might add that Edgar, who wrote the post, got his hands on this droid at CES 2016.
 We’re serious fans around here.

-Check out Sphero BB-8 for $121 on Amazon today.
+Check out Sphero BB-8 from $39 on Amazon today.

 That sums up some of the best drones you can fly using your smartphone or tablet.
 There are many, but mostly just toy-class units that you can control completely via mobile device, however, keep your phone charged, it is a valuable tool for most drones even if you can’t directly control them.

 Read: The best drones for kids

 What is your favorite drone to fly using just your Android phone or tablet?

 Do I need a smartphone to fly these drones?